 - Then you’re ready to buy Ethereum!

 In 2016, Gemini became the first licensed Ethereum exchange.
-It’s another large cryptocurrency exchange that operates in the United States, Canada, Hong Kong, Singapore, and the United Kingdom.
+It’s another large crypto exchange that operates in the United States, Canada, Hong Kong, Singapore, and the United Kingdom.

 Here’s how to buy Ethereum on Gemini: